yashrajbharti/auto-generate-captions-video/README.md

 ### 3. **Could a centralized storage solution help reduce energy waste by avoiding repeated caption generation?**

 - **Answer:** Yes, a centralized storage system could significantly reduce redundancy and energy usage.
-For example, captions could be generated once and stored on a server or within a content delivery network (CDN).
+It's an established principle that minimizing redundant data downloads and storage is inherently beneficial for sustainability.
+The [Ethical Web Principles](https://w3ctag.github.io/ethical-web-principles/) specifically highlight that the Web [_"is an environmentally sustainable platform"_](https://w3ctag.github.io/ethical-web-principles/#sustainable) and suggest _"lowering carbon emissions by minimizing data storage and processing requirements"_ as measures to get there.
+Consequently, one of the key objectives is to reduce redundancy and energy usage, thus captions could be generated once and stored on a server or within a content delivery network (CDN).
 Subsequent users accessing the same video would retrieve pre-generated captions, saving computational resources.
 This approach would require careful consideration of storage costs, privacy, and synchronization across devices.

 ### 4. **What about videos on the web where it’s a live stream?**